adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

 Example:
 - A 15-minute session (set in py code)
-- with 60-second buffer interval (in Firehose),
+- With 60-second buffer interval (in Firehose),
-- implies a folder created in S3 **every 60 sec/1 min**
+- Implies a folder created in S3 **every 60 sec/1 min**

 ** Let’s assume your run started at - 2025/07/15/17:10:00**